The Beacon (Jersey City)

 Jersey City Medical Center moved to the site in 1882, and the complex was expanded in stages through the mid-20th century.
 Metrovest Equities was designated the redeveloper of the property in the first decade of the 21st century.
 The redevelopment stalled after a down-turn in the market, but was completed by April 2016.

 The complex is listed on the national and New Jersey registers of historic places.

 History

 During the Great Depression, new buildings were added as a Works Progress Administration project secured by Mayor Frank Hague, The Jersey City Medical Center included such architectural and designer trappings as marble walls, terrazzo floors, etched glass, decorative moldings and glittering chandeliers, and had one of the most famous maternity wards in the country – the Margaret Hague Maternity Hospital.
+By the 1940s, it had become the third-largest medical center in the world.

-During the 1950s, JCMC was the home of the medical school of Seton Hall University, which later became the New Jersey Medical School, now located in Newark.
+From 1956 to 1968, JCMC was the home of the Seton Hall College of Medicine and Dentistry, the predecessor to the University of Medicine and Dentistry of New Jersey, formerly located in Newark.
 Oversized and understaffed, in 1988 the hospital became a private, non-profit organization.
 In 1994, the State of New Jersey designated it as a regional trauma center, and in the late 1990s it was approved as a core teaching affiliate of Mount Sinai School of Medicine.